 You could become a Limited Company; there are pros and cons to this

 As a small business, you could become a Limited Company.
-There are pros and cons to this; a Limited Company gives you more flexibility in how and when you pay tax, for example, but has to comply with rather more legislation.
+There are pros and cons to this; a Limited Company gives you more flexibility in how and when you pay tax, for example, but has to comply with rather more regulations.

 A Limited Company must be registered and have directors, shareholders and, currently, a company secretary (though this will be abolished in October 2008).
 It also has to submit accounts to be filed at Companies House.
 Whether becoming a Limited Company is worthwhile is something only you can decide, but well give you all the information and advice you need to make that decision.